GFynbo/100DaysofCode/Round1.md

 Not as much big picture stuff today, mostly messing with existing styles and pages.
 However, I also managed to add a new dependency called django-bootstrap-3 for easier implementation of bootstrap features such as icons and forms.
 The new django-boostrap also allows pretty/good form validation allowing for a significantly improved signup/login form.
 ***
 *Decent progress, more tomorrow*

+## Day 11 - December 17th, 2017
+Again, busy with finals and studying today so progress is definitely slower.
+I managed to move the database from sqlite3 to postgresql relatively painlessly.
+I also added django-map-widgets as a package for the website for planned location functionality in the future.
+***
+*Decent progress, more tomorrow*